“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 Her book is still available for free in PDF via Cindy’s Facebook page, and you can also purchase the hardcopy by emailing firstname.lastname@example.org.
 The book officially launches in hardcopy in 2012, when you can find it through all the usual channels, including bookstores and Amazon.

 Cindy also offers talks, workshops and individual consultations on her practice The Alchemy of Love and Joy™, all of which are outlined on her website and aim to help people realize that they can shift their state to control their feeling.
-On top of Alchemy, Cindy runs the publishing company Go Beyond and is working on a new work of creative non-fiction.
+On top of Alchemy, she runs the publishing company Go Beyond and is working on a new work of creative non-fiction.

 With the facts out of the way, I return briefly to the questions—those little things both Cindy and I started out with.
 “I think everybody has those questions buried inside,” she says.
 “A lot of people can really ignore them for a good part of their life, especially when things are going well.
 But when things start not going so well, that’s when the questions might start to stir again.”

-The questions may not be the ultimate goal, but they are what led Cindy to her current practice of Alchemy.
+The questions may not be the ultimate goal, but they are what led her to her current practice of Alchemy.
 And they represent awareness, even if only at a subconscious level, that we are not wholly at peace with who we are and how we see the universe.

-“We’re looking at the world from a separated point of view,” says Cindy.
+“We’re looking at the world from a separated point of view,” she says.
 “Once you start to become aware of that, you see how much it’s happening.
 Everybody wants to go out and save the world, save the bears, save the children.
 You will never do it as long as you’re operating under the belief that you act alone.
 Because then it’s you, this little ego, against the whole universe.
 But once you realize that’s not who you are, the whole universe unfolds.
 Lao Tzu said it best: ‘To the mind that is still, the whole universe surrenders.’
 Trying to save the world from the outside is like trying to fix the fruit on the tree; we need to go to the root.”

 With that, Cindy and I hung up the phone.
 Except it didn’t feel like an ending; it felt like the conversation was only just beginning.